Ms Bremer, HR Manager

 Ms Ripke, Production Management Assistant in Vechta

-Came to Valensina GmbH at full throttle
+Came to Valensina Group at full throttle

 “You could say I got here by car: I started my career as a trainee at a car dealership.
 I stayed there until I wanted a career change.”

-And why Valensina?
+And why Valensina Group?

 “Back then, I discovered a job advertisement for a position in Purchasing at Valensina at the employment agency and was immediately interested.
 Luckily, I got the job.
 And after nine months, I transferred to Production Planning.”